Fitting directed acyclic graphs with latent nodes as finite mixtures models, with application to education transmission: A class of semi-parametric structural equation models

 \section{A class of semi-parametric structural equation models}

 We recall, following \cite{PearlB}, that a non parametric recursive structural equation model is a system of equations in the variables $Z_1,\dots ,Z_n$

 where $pa_i$ is the subset of variables which are assumed to be the direct causes of $Z_i$, these are usually called {\it parents}, and $\epsilon_1,\dots ,\epsilon_n$ is a set of independent background exogenous variables which account for all residual effects.
-The fact that the system is recursive implies that, if $Z_h$ is a parent of $Z_i$; then $h<i$.
-The system is non-parametric in the sense that the distribution of the $\epsilon_i$ and the form of the functions $f_i$ do not need to be specified.
-Such a system is equivalent to a causal DAG where endogenous variables are represented by nodes and there is an arrow from $Z_h$ to $Z_i$ if $Z_h$ is a direct cause of $Z_i$, that is if $Z_h\in pa_i$.
+The fact that the system is recursive implies that, if $Z_h$ is a parent of $Z_i$, then $h<i$; in other words, $Z_h$ cannot have a direct effect on $Z_i$ if $i<h$.
+The system is non-parametric in the sense that the distribution of the $\epsilon_i$s and the form of the functions $f_i$ do not need to be specified.
+Such a system of equations is equivalent to a directed acyclic graph (shortened to DAG in the following) where endogenous variables are represented by nodes and there is an arrow from $Z_h$ to $Z_i$ if $Z_h$ is a direct cause of $Z_i$, that is if $Z_h\in pa_i$.
 A convenient property of causal DAGs is that the joint distribution may be factorized into the product of the conditional distribution of each node given its parents.
-A DAG can contain one or more latent nodes, for example in the case of education transmission discussed in section \ref{sec:app}, the unobservable endowments of the parents and that of the child are supposed to affect the educational achievements of the latter.
+A DAG can contain one or more latent nodes, for example in the case of education transmission to be discussed in section \ref{sec:app}, the unobservable endowments of the parents and that of the child are supposed to affect the educational achievements of the latter.

-The methodology described in this paper is applicable when endogenous variables, observed or latent, are categorical.
+The methodology described in this paper exploits recent results on marginal models for discrete data, thus it is applicable when endogenous variables, observed or latent, are categorical or have been turned into discrete.
 Our models differ from non parametric SEM because, when a variable is assumed to depend on two or more other variables, we allow some of these effects to be additive on a logit scale appropriate to the nature of the response variable under consideration.
-Essentially, logits of type {\it reference category} or {\it adjacent} are more appropriate when response categories are not ordered, logits of type {\it global} are preferable when response categories are ordered and logits of type {\it continuation} are more suitable when response categories correspond to survival or achievements, see \cite{ColFor:01} for a detailed discussion.
+Essentially, logits of type {\it reference category, (r)} or {\it adjacent, (a)} are more appropriate when response categories are not ordered, logits of type {\it global, (g)} are preferable when response categories are ordered and logits of type {\it continuation, (c)} are more suitable when response categories correspond to survival or achievements, see \cite{ColFor:01} for a detailed discussion.
 If $Z_i$ has categories coded as $0,1,\dots ,c_i-1$, the $i$th structural equation has $c_i-1$ components, one for each logit of $Z_i$ and, in the special case when the effects of its parents are additive, the $h$th logit ($h=1,\ldots , c_i-1$) may be written as